Morocco Fly & Ride – FAQs

 10. What sort of motorcycles are available?

-The Marrakech motorcycle rental agency I have long worked with now like to be known as BM Attitude.
-They rent several machines, from scooters up to the 1250GS, and the tracks we follow have probably been done on all those bikes, as well as locals on mopeds.
+The Marrakech motorcycle rental agency I have worked with for over a decade now like to be known as BM Attitude.
+They rent several machines up to 1250GS, and the tracks we follow have probably been done on all those bikes, as well as locals on mopeds.

 11. How do I organise the bike rental?

-I reserve six 310s for the dates given.
+I reserve 390s for the dates given.
 If you want a bigger machine, let me know soon – there are fewer available.
+If you want a lowered bike there is one old BMW 310GS set aside and a lowered 390.
 These bikes are insured for road riding, but not for any damage that may occur.
 You pay for the bike with a credit card and also submit a credit card deposit for 15,000dh.
 This gets cancelled in front of you when the bike is returned in good shape.

 12. What sort of tyres and other equipment do these bikes have?

 Usually the tyres are all-road (trail), like Mitas E-07.
-As long as it stays dry (rain is rare) and you ride appropriately, they’re fine for what we do because the 310s don’t have to power to break away.
-Some of the bigger bikes have what I call ‘road tyres’ (Anakee, Tourance, etc) which are less suited to my current route.
-All bikes have engine- and handlebar guards, tail racks and some have bar risers.
-And now they’re mostly tubeless which greatly eases puncture repairs.
+As long as it stays dry (rain is rare) and you ride appropriately, they’re fine for what we do because 390s don’t have to power to break traction.
+Some of the bigger bikes have what I call ‘road tyres’ (Anakee, Tourance, TKC 80 etc) which are less suited to my current route. the new 390s may have engine- and handlebar guards, tail racks and some may have bar risers.

 13. What happens if I scratch or damage a bike?

 Most falls are at walking speeds which might scratch the plastics and crash bars but ought not cause any chargeable damage.
-However, the agency has become more strict about scratches and dents on their 310s.
+However, the agency might get strict again with the new 390s.
 In 2020 a rider ended up paying 400 and 800dh (£35 and £70) for a broken mirror and scratched pipe.
 In 2022 another paid €150 for some bent handlebars and broken tank plastic.

 14. Is the tour suitable for pillions?